 “Dear Attorney” Divorce Prospecting Letters

-Agents say their best source is referrals from divorce attorneys – once they can get a foot in the door.
+In fact, agents say their best source of divorce listings is referrals from divorce attorneys – once they can get a foot in the door.

-And that’s why this set of letters came into being – to help you get your foot in and push the door open wide enough to walk through.
+That’s why this set of letters came into being.
+They’re designed to help you get your foot in and push the door open wide enough to walk through.

-The “Dear Attorney” Divorce Prospecting Letters are written to show attorneys that you know what you’re doing – that you understand the difference between selling a home for a happy couple and selling a house for a divorcing couple.
+The “Dear Attorney” Divorce Prospecting Letters are written to show attorneys that you know what you’re doing.
+They demonstrate that you understand the difference between selling a home for a happy couple and selling a house for a divorcing couple.

 Letter #1 is an introduction in which you acknowledge the difficulties and offer to prepare a CMA if the attorney happens to need a second opinion on a current file.